Iriya Station (Kanagawa): Lines

 Iriya Station is served by the Sagami Line, and is located 18.9 kilometers from the terminus of the line at Chigasaki.

 Station layout

-The station consists of a single side platform and an unmanned station building.
+The station consists of a single side platform and an unstaffed station building.

 History

 Iriya Station was opened on February 23, 1935, as a station on the Sagami Railway.
 On June 1, 1944, the Sagami Railway was nationalized and merged with the Japan National Railways.
 Freight services were discontinued from February 1961.
 On April 1, 1987, with the dissolution and privatization of the Japan National Railways, the station came under the operation of JR East.
 Automated turnstiles using the Suica IC card system came into operation from November 2001.

 Passenger statistics

 In fiscal 2007, the station was used by an average of 1,091 passengers daily (boarding passengers only).

 Surrounding area

 The area including the station site is designated as an urbanization control area.
 Land use for other than agricultural land is severely restricted.
 Rice fields spread around the area, and even the house closest to the station is located at a distance of 100 meters or more.